root-project/root/docbook/users-guide/Graphics.md

 user coordinates system, `and xmax, ymax` are the end coordinates.
 The arguments `wmin` and `wmax` are the minimum (at the start) and maximum (at the end) values to be represented on the axis; `ndiv` is the number of divisions.
-The options, given by the “`chopt`” string are the
+The options, given by the "`chopt`" string are the
 following:

 -   `chopt = 'G'`: logarithmic scale, default is linear.